BandwidthExamples/python-end-conference-with-text/README.md

 <a href="http://dev.bandwidth.com"><img src="https://s3.amazonaws.com/bwdemos/BW_Voice.png"/></a>
 </div>

-Ever had a conference call where you wanted to end the conference with a text message recap of the meeting?
-This project shows how you can do that using Bandwidth's Voice and Messaging APIs!
+Have you ever had a conference call where you wanted an easy to find recap of the meeting?
+Maybe you could even signal the end of the meeting with a text message sent to all of the participants?
+This project shows you how you can do that using Bandwidth's Voice and Version 2 Messaging APIs!

 ## Table of Contents